by Freddy Tran Nager, Founder of Atomic Tango + Social Media Critic…

 Either way, Twitter makes it remarkably easy and satisfying to unfollow anyone — you just have to click a button, which I did.
 He unfollowed me a few moments later, lending credence to the theory that his entire Twitter existence is programmed.

-This pointless experience — connecting with people who couldn’t care less — is probably one reason why millions of people would rather pursue Pokemon.
-After all, if you’re going to chase imaginary friends, why take it seriously?
+This pointless experience — connecting with people who couldn’t care less — is probably one reason why millions of people would rather pursue Pokemon than invest time in Twitter.
+After all, if you’re going to chase imaginary friends, why not at least have fun?